ben-rogerson/twin.macro/docs/styled-components/react.md

 ## TypeScript

 Twin comes with built-in TypeScript types for `tw`.
-To support Twin's `css` and `styled` imports, check out our [Styled Components + TypeScript guide](typescript.md) once you've finished with the installation below.
+To support Twin's `css` and `styled` imports, check out our [styled components + typescript guide](typescript.md) once you've finished with the installation below.

 ## Installation